-Nusa Lembongan, a small island located on the southeastern coast of Bali, is best known for its diving opportunities.
+This beautiful small island, Nusa Lembongan, is located in Asia, on the southeastern coast of Bali, and best known for its diving opportunities.

 Except I don’t dive.